-If you wish to make a complaint please contact our Practice Manager, Ailsa Rowlands.
+If you wish to make a complaint please contact the Practice Manager.
 Full details will be taken and a decision made on how best to undertake the investigation.

 We believe it is important to deal with complaints swiftly so you will usually be offered an initial response within 3 working days to acknowledge your complaint and a full explanation of reasons why and how the complaint may have come about within the following 28 days.